bobanetwork/boba_legacy/boba_documentation/developer/002_contract-deployments.md

 ````

 That's pretty much it.
 Contracts deployed!
 Tutorial complete.
-Hopefully now you know the basics of working with Optimistic Ethereum v2 and Boba! 🅾️
+Hopefully now you know the basics of working with Boba! 🅾️

 ### Troubleshooting

 Example project not working?
-[Create a Github Issue]https://github.com/omgnetwork/optimism-v2/issues).
+[Create a Github Issue]https://github.com/bobanetwork/boba/issues).